chandupn17/SDC-web_site/README.md

 1. Clone the repository:
 git clone https://github.com/chandupn17/SDC-web_site.git

-2. Open the index.html file in a web browser to view the login page.
+2. Open the index.html file in a web browser to view the page.

 3. Customize:

-Modify the HTML and CSS files to tailor the login page for specific branding and requirements.
+Modify the HTML, js and CSS files to tailor the login page for specific branding and requirements.
 ## Features

 - Responsive